csc-training/csc-env-eff/_slides/10_speed_up_jobs.md

 - To avoid:
    - Accessing lots of small files, having many files in a single directory
      - Recall the issues caused by Conda!
-   - Large files on a single object storage target (OST)
+   - Large files on a single object storage target (i.e. no [striping](https://docs.csc.fi/computing/lustre/#file-striping-and-alignment))
    - Opening and closing a file in a rapid pace
      - Includes database operations
-   - Accessing same files from many nodes
    - Using file locks for synchronization
+     - Writing to same file from many nodes

 # How much is too much?